 The RDN can also be seen on morning shows like San Antonio Living and Great Day SA.
 Moreover, she serves as a TV host for Spectrum’s Simply San Antonio segments.

-The NBA plyer’s wife is strictly against cleanses, detox diets, and cheat meals as she believes food should be savored and guilt-free.
-Through her Instagram account, she promotes healthy recipes, fitness, workout tips, and routines.
+The NBA player’s wife is strictly against cleanses, detox diets, and cheat meals, believing food should be savored and guilt-free.

 Sean was previously married to Akiko Herron from 1993 to 2000.
 The former couple has a daughter named Jordyn Elliott.
 Unlike her father, Jordyn plays collegiate football at the University of California, Berkeley.

 Although their family is not conventional, they are very close to each other.
-Sean’s daughters are very fond of their stepmom; Tad has an amazing bond with Elliott, and the siblings are quite affectionate.
+Sean’s daughters are very fond of their stepmom; Tad has a fantastic bond with Elliott, and the siblings are quite affectionate.

-The former Spurs player earned most of his wealth through his amazing career in the National Basketball Association.
-Elliott, aka Ninja’s net worth, is estimated to be around $16 million.
+The former Spurs player earned most of his wealth through his amazing career in the NBA, around $16 million as of 2024.

 Besides that, he served as an analyst for well-known networks like NBC, ABC Sports, and ESPN.
 As a well-experienced basketballer who has won an NBA title, we can assume he earned well with the networks.

-Furthermore, he worked as a color commentator for the San Antonio Spurs and has called a college game with Fox Sports 1.
-Hence, we can only imagine the athlete’s current earnings.
+He was a color commentator for the San Antonio Spurs and has hosted a college game with Fox Sports 1.

 The NBA player is quite active on various social media platforms.
-Hence, he has an Instagram account with 10.7k followers.
+Hence, he has an Instagram handle with 13.8k followers.

-Similarly, the former athlete also has a Twitter account with 45.9k followers.
-Subsequently, he is a little more active on his Twitter handle.
+Similarly, the former athlete also has a Twitter handle with 45.6k followers.

-The analyst usually shares NBA-related news, events, and highlights in his account.
+The analyst usually shares NBA-related news, events, and highlights.
 Likewise, he also tweets about collegiate basketball and the Spurs.

 During the Black Lives Matter protest, Sean used his platform to raise awareness against the systemic racism deeply rooted in America.